AICourseSelection/courseai/Documentation/Semester_2/Sprint_1/team-week-3-minutes.md

 * List issues that we faced last sem?
 Both for software and the operations
 * Lim takes responsibilty for conducting testing
 * New features are to be pushed to a separate branch.
 Another person reviews this code, and then it is pushed to the main branch
-* Powerpoint: Change Joseph's and Scarlett's roles; the new members' picture sizes need to ba changed
+* Powerpoint: Change Joseph's and Scarlett's roles; the new members' picture sizes need to be changed
 * Mock audit presentation during the client meeting tomorrow?
 * Make sure Tom knows what SMART stands for before the presentation
 * Need to decide on who presents what.